bento-platform/bento/README.md

 #  - Empty by default, to be filled by local.env
 #  - IMPORTANT: set before starting gateway
 BENTOV2_SESSION_SECRET=my-very-secret-session-secret  # !!!
 ADD SOMETHING MORE SECURE !!!

+#  - Set auth DB password if using a local IDP
+BENTO_AUTH_DB_PASSWORD=some-secure-password

 BENTOV2_AUTH_ADMIN_USER=admin
 BENTOV2_AUTH_ADMIN_PASSWORD=admin  # !!! obviously for dev only !!!